emtee40/fdroid-wiki/Buildserver/Buildserver-VM-components.md

 ## "Control" scripts

-There are scripts in _~/control_ which automate the main steps of the whole build cycle.
+There are scripts in _/home/fdroid/control_ which automate the main steps of the whole build cycle.
 There are a couple of manual triggers for triggering things outside of the regular cycle, at the next opportunity:

-* `touch ~/control/makebs-next` - run _makebuildserver_ at the next opportunity.
+* `touch ~/control/makebs-next` - run _makebuildserver_.
-* `touch ~/control/pull-fdroidserver-next` - pull in the latest _fdroidserver_ commits.
+* `touch ~/control/pullfdroidserver-next` - pull in the latest _fdroidserver_ commits.

 ## Maintenance